Skip to main content

 2 seconds

-Fast caller experience
+Fast caller experience, quick auctions

-May exclude slow buyers
+May exclude slow-but-high-bidding buyers

-High-volume, general leads
+High-volume, price-sensitive, general leads

 5 seconds

-More buyers can participate
+More buyers can participate, higher potential bids

-Caller waits longer
+Caller waits longer (slight hangup risk)

 10 seconds